OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 * Only 92 tickets were actually assigned to a milestone, out of which 60 were bugs
 * Out of the 330 tickets, 161 were closed in less than a day

-Sadly, ZenCrepes doesn’t support (yet) filtering by empty labels or empty assignees, it would have been interested to see where there are unassigned closed tickets in a milestone.
+Sadly, ZenCrepes doesn’t support (yet) filtering by empty labels or empty assignees, it would have been interesting to see where there are unassigned closed tickets in a milestone.

 We can also take a look at past releases, for example, to look at a release burndown.